US Open setup relies as much on science as instincts

 But the last three years have been different.

 The USGA starting losing the greens at Chambers Bay before the U.S. Open started in 2015.
 Poor execution of the rules caused so much confusion at Oakmont that Dustin Johnson didn’t know his score over the last seven holes.
-Erin Hills was so wide open that seven players finished at 10 under or better.
+Erin Hills was so wide open that seven players finished at 10-under or par.
 Until that week, Tiger Woods (2000 at Pebble Beach) and Rory McIlroy (2011 at Congressional) were the only players in U.S. Open history to finish double digits under par.

 Chambers Bay was a victim of poor weather in the spring, while Erin Hills didn’t get the weather — wind — it typically gets in June.